CASP-Systems-BU/eeo-toolkit/ocr/README.md

-# OCR Pipeline for EEO-1 and EEO-5 PDF Files
+# OCR Pipeline for EEO PDF Files

 A compliance automation tool for processing **EEO-1** and **EEO-5** PDF reports as required by *Section 141 of the Massachusetts Salary Range Transparency Law (2024)*.
 Converts typed and scanned PDF documents into structured JSON data with automated OCR processing and workforce statistics aggregation.